 If your stores host events, include a calendar or list of upcoming events.
 (If you do, use the Event Schema.)
 Add information about any coupons and sales.
 If you require a coupon to use in-store, add it so people have the option to print it and bring it with them.
 If you have an app, include a link to each app marketplace so people can easily download the app to access exclusive coupons to use in-store.

 Add the names and photos of managers and other key employees.
 This way, people know who to look for and who to contact if they have issues or questions.

 Add photos of the inside and outside of the store.
 Also, consider adding a video of the store location.

-Include testimonials or review from others about the store.
-Each location will strive to offer the same experience, but that’s not always the case.
+Include testimonials or reviews from others about the store.
+Each location will strive to offer the same experience, but that’s not always true.

 Use Schema Markup

 Without Schema, also known as structured data, the search engine bots can’t tell what your content is.
 It reads the information but doesn’t understand it.
 Schema markup is a way to help the search engines understand the content to improve ranking.